Okay, here’s the deal. At some point, you’re going to have to clean up your dog’s mess, that’s just a part of being a

 - Protease works on anything protein-based, like urine or blood.
 This is one of the best choices for pet owners.

 In a word, yes.
 Enzyme cleaners don’t use all of the harsh, artificial chemicals found in so many other household cleaners.
 They’re also much safer for households with pets and small children.

 Yes, but only if you use the white variety.
 White vinegar is highly alkaline, so it helps with breaking down odors and with eliminating stains.

 No. Baking soda simply does not have the capability to break down substances like uric acid in the same way an enzymatic cleaner can.

-Overall, Rocco and Roxie Stain & Odor Eliminator is a great choice for dealing with marking, especially as part of your housetraining, and the best enzyme cleaner for dog urine out there.
+Overall, Rocco and Roxie Stain & Odor Eliminator is a great pet-friendly option, and probably the best enzyme cleaner for dog urine out there.

-This pet urine remover will take care of potty mistakes while your dog is still learning the ropes.
-It’s also the safest product you can use on your carpet, although you may have to use it more than once to get rid of older stains.
+It’s also one of the safest products you can use on your carpet, although you may have to apply it more than once to get rid of older stains.

-Whatever you choose, always look at the label and the ingredients list to make sure it’s safe for your pup and everyone else in the house.
+Whatever you choose, remember to look at the label and the ingredients list to make sure they’re safe for your pup and everyone else in the house.